 Being directly responsible for the tasks that you are handling is very rewarding especially if it succeeded.
 The sense of pride is there, especially if the role you played has contributed a lot to the success of the business.

 Startup companies are very much willing to accept and try new ideas.
 As such, the creativity and brainstorming skills of its employees are developed.
-Unlike in more stable companies that are more inclined to use “traditional” or old ways in conducting their businesses, startups are more on the risk-taking side.
-These types of companies are continuously experimenting on new concepts that may be put to practice.
+Unlike in more stable companies that are more inclined to use “traditional” or old ways of conducting their businesses, startups are more on the risk-taking side.
+These types of companies are continuously experimenting on new concepts that may be put into practice.
 As such, employees under this type of business are more capable of thinking “out-of-the-box” and are proven to be more productive than their counterparts.

-Like the previous catches, risk is higher in startup companies.
+Like the previous catches, the risk is higher in startup companies.
 Since they are more on a trial-error approach, there is a bigger possibility of business failure.
-Moreover, since employees are directly responsible of the outcome of their actions, they are more hesitant in accepting duties.
-Some who accepted the risks and eventually failed feel depressed and overwhelmed.
+Moreover, since employees are directly responsible for the outcome of their actions, they are more hesitant in accepting duties.
+Some who accepted the risks and eventually failed to feel depressed and overwhelmed.
 Thus, their productivity eventually fluctuates.
 In order to avoid such things, continuous training and motivation should be given to employees working in startups.

 It is also a good point to consider that startup companies are good training grounds for individuals who are hoping to start their own businesses in the future.
 Such exposure in the environment can give you a first-hand experience, not to mention ideas, on how a certain business must be run.